HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Digital ChannelsWeeklyBroken links, inactive accountsPerception of unprofessionalism

-The battle against outdated information isn’t won once – it’s an ongoing campaign requiring vigilance, systems, and adaptation to emerging platforms.
-As we look ahead, the challenge will only intensify as new platforms emerge and customer expectations continue rising.
+The fight against outdated information isn’t won once.
+It’s an ongoing campaign that needs vigilance, systems, and adaptation to new platforms.
+And the challenge will only intensify as more platforms emerge and customer expectations keep rising.

-Voice search adds urgency to information accuracy.
-When someone asks Alexa or Siri for your business hours, there’s no opportunity to clarify or correct.
+Voice search adds urgency to accuracy.
+When someone asks Alexa or Siri for your business hours, there’s no chance to clarify or correct.
 The information must be right the first time.
-As voice search grows, maintaining accurate information becomes even more necessary for capturing these frictionless transactions.
+As voice search grows, accurate information becomes even more important for capturing these frictionless transactions.

 Myth: “Once I fix my listings, I’m done.”